secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 TODO: think about required parts as well as optional ones, and whether that’s worth it.

-NOTE: The default access control rule is "When [any group of beneficiaries] submits secret parts for combination and they are successfully combined, then [any group of beneficiaries] will have access to retrieve the secret."
+**NOTE**: The default access control rule is "When [any group of beneficiaries] submits secret parts for combination and they are successfully combined, then [any group of beneficiaries] will have access to retrieve the secret."

 #### 6. Specify privacy options

+ Most configurations should be private by default:

     * Can make the parts private (beneficiaries can only combine, not view parts)
     * Can make last check in time private
     * Can make other beneficiaries private to any beneficiary
     * Can make visibility of which secret part numbers have been submitted private
     * Can make access control rules private

 TODO: maybe do this in the appropriate previous steps rather than in a separate one?